 Managing a contingent workforce program can be incredibly complex, particularly when your company doesn’t have the tools in place to ensure it has complete control over its non-employee workers and the vendors associated with it.

 Thankfully, the use of a vendor management system (VMS) makes this easy.
-A VMS acts as a centralized platform, giving you complete visibility into your non-employee workforce.
+A VMS acts as a centralized platform, giving you complete visibility into managing your contingent workforce and mitigate contingent workforce compliance risk.
 Through proper documentation of your non-permanent workforce, your business will ensure it doesn’t misclassify independent contractors or temps.